Let’s learn about the amazing Middle East city of Abu Dhabi.

 Where is the UAE located?

 The UAE is situated on the Arabian Peninsula.
-To its south-east, you will find Oman and to the south-west, Saudi Arabia.
-The country faces the Arabian Gulf (or Perian Gulf, depending on who you ask).
+To its southeast, you will find Oman, and to the southwest, Saudi Arabia.
+The country faces the Arabian Gulf (or the Persian Gulf, depending on who you ask) and the Gulf of Oman to the east.

 Is Abu Dhabi a country?